stablekernel/aqueduct/doc/tutorial/2016-06-21-model-relationships-and-joins.md

 More on Joins and Relationships
 ---

-As relationships and joins are a complex topic, you may want to read the corresponding guide on them to get a full understanding of how `aqueduct` supports them.
+As relationships and joins are a complex topic, you may want to read the corresponding guide on them to get a full understanding of how Aqueduct supports them.
 However, it is important to note that to-many relationships are also available.
 For example, if you wanted many answers for a question, you'd declare the relationship property as `hasMany` and make it a `List` of the related instance type: